pawga/pawga/README.md

 ### About me:
-* Extensive experience in designing information systems as a Software and Solutions Architect.
-Architectural patterns MSA (microservice), SOA, EDA (event drive architecture), "Monolith", etc. Breaking "hard" links between modules and subsystems, and how this all affects a quality product I know in "practice".
-I know how to make the "correct" integration with external systems;
+* Extensive experience in designing information systems as a Software and Solutions Architect;
-* JAVA-Enterprise ECM and BPM systems expert.
-Currently, all applications that are developed with my participation and guidance are developed on Java Spring Boot, delivered in the form of docker images
+* ECM and BPM systems expert;
 * Management of software development projects;
 * Product creation management, Product Manager (development of a strategy for the development of the product line and its implementation);
 * Management of the "production" division (software development);

-In the development of mobile applications, I used the following stack of technologies:
+Stack of technologies:
 ### Android:
 - Kotlin (I no longer use Java)
 - Coroutine (flow, etc.)